The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Deviation from Standard Practice: Medical negligence occurs when the medical professional deviates from the standard practice accepted in the medical community.
 This can include errors in diagnosis, treatment, surgical procedures, medication administration, or failure to inform the patient about risks associated with a particular treatment.

-• Injury or Harm: The breach of duty must result in harm, injury, or worsened condition to the patient.
-This harm could be physical, psychological, or financial.
+• Injury or Harm: The breach of duty must result in harm, injury, a worsened condition, or death to the patient.
+The harms could be both physical and psychological.

 • Causation: There must be a direct causal link between the negligence of the medical professional and the harm suffered by the patient.
 The harm must be a foreseeable consequence of the negligent act.